isarandi/rlemasklib/README.md

 ### Measurements
 - `area = rlemasklib.area(rle_mask)`: Compute the area of an RLE mask
+- `centroid = rlemasklib.centroid(rle_mask)`: Compute the centroid of an RLE mask (or multiple masks).
+Returns [x, y] coordinates.
+The centroid is the average position of the foreground pixels.
 - `iou = rlemasklib.iou(rle_masks)`: Compute the intersection-over-union of multiple (typically two) RLE masks.

 ### Crop / pad / shift by offset
 - `rle_mask = rlemasklib.crop(rle_mask, bbox)`: Crop an RLE mask to a given bounding box, yielding a mask with smaller height and/or width.